Dimnir/Protests/README.md

 ## General info
-This project is a simple model which predicts a successful protest.
+This project is about building simple model to predict a successful protest. <br />
 Using python (libraries: NumPy, Pandas, Matplotlib, sklearn ..) analysing a dataset of protests and trying to find factors which make protests achieve their final goals.

 ## Description